30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Classic and refined

-If blue and white is your usual decorating style, there is so much Christmas decor available now to match!
-Bring it all together with beautiful ribbons and chinoiserie ornaments.
+If blue and white is your usual decorating style, there’s now plenty of Christmas decor available to match!
+Tie it together with chinoiserie ornaments and blue-and-white ribbons.

 Aqua and Lime.